pgxn/rfcs/text/0003-meta-spec-v2.md

     *   **abstract**: A [String](#string) containing a short description of the module.
     *   **preload**: A [String](#string) that indicates that the extension's libraries **MAY** be loaded in advance.
-Its three possible values are:
+Its two possible values are:
         `server` if the module requires loading on server start, and `session` if the module can be loaded in a session.
 Omit this field if the module does not require preloading.